European Public Health WEEK

 The past years have taught us we were not ready for a pandemic: we have to build back better and have solid plans for new global health emergencies and responses.
 These go beyond threats caused by infectious diseases: we only need to look out of the window to see the effects of climate change and extreme weather events.
 We can only solve global health emergencies by working cross-border, in an international arena.
 It requires national dedication, engagement and investment, but international coordination.
 A threat we need to be particularly prepared for is the Antimicrobial Resistance, listed by the WHO as one of the top 10 global public health threats facing humanity.
 Because AMR touches upon many sectors and because of increased market exchanges across countries, AMR can only be solved by a one health approach and strategies coordinated on all levels - national, regional, and global – as AMR spreads across borders and species.

 Our daily partner for the topic of "Global health emergencies and response" is the The World Federation of Public Health Associations.
-The daily partner develops and organises the kick-off event of each specific day.
+The daily partner developed and organised the kick-off event for Friday.

 Daily kick-off event